walaj/VariantBam/README.md

     region@/home/unix/jwala/myexonlist.bed
     ## keep discordant reads
     rule@!isize:[0,600];
-    ## keep unmapped reads and their mates
+    ## keep only unmapped reads and their mates
     rule@!mapped;!mapped_mate
+    ## or keep if it is hardclipped
+    rule@hardclip
     ## keep reads with a mismatch to reference, but with high mapq
     rule@nm:[1,101];mapq:[30,100]